Why I Love You (Jay-Z and Kanye West song)

-"Why I Love You" is a song by American hip hop artists Kanye West and Jay-Z, from their first collaborative album Watch the Throne (2011).
+"Why I Love You" is a song by American rappers Kanye West and Jay-Z from their collaborative studio album, Watch the Throne (2011).
 The song features pop musician Mr. Hudson who is signed to West's GOOD Music label.
 "Why I Love You" heavily samples French house duo Cassius' 2010 single "I <3 U So", which itself is based upon a sample from the original 1971 version of "I Feel a Song (In My Heart)" by Sandra Richardson.
 The song almost entirely features Jay-Z rapping and only contains a few lines provided by West.
 Lyrically, the song is about the people who have stood in the way of Jay-Z throughout the year and expresses themes of victory and anger.
 The song received generally positive reviews from music critics, who normally praised the production.

 The song was released as the fifth single from Watch the Throne on September 13, 2011.
-However the song was only released outside the US.
+However, the song was only released outside the US.
 The song became a top 40 single on the UK R&B Chart, in Iceland and in Belgium.
 Kanye and Jay performed the song at all the stops on their 2011 Watch the Throne Tour.

 Background

 Kanye West and Jay-Z are both American rappers who have collaborated on several tracks together.
 In 2010, they began production and recording on a collaborative record Watch the Throne.
 The track features Mr. Hudson, who is signed to West's GOOD Music label, singing an interpolation of Cassius's track "I <3 U So".
 Mike Dean and West handled the production of the song.
+On an initial version of the album's tracklist given out by music insider blog The DOTR, the song was titled "Why I Love You (Guilt Trip)".
+The "Guilt Trip" version of the track ended up being cut from the album and released as a standalone song on West's 2013 album Yeezus, with no contributions from Jay-Z. Despite the final version not having Jay-Z on it, GOOD Music-signed producer S1, who has credits on the final version of "Guilt Trip", confirmed Jay-Z did record vocals for the track, but that they were more of a freestyle than a finished product.

 The artwork for "Why I Love You" features the French flag with a black third substituted for blue and is exactly the same cover used for Kanye West and Jay-Z's song "Niggas in Paris", which was sent to rhythmic radio simultaneously with "Why I Love You" on September 13, 2011.
 The track was performed by West and Jay on their Watch the Throne Tour.
 It was released as a single in the United Kingdom on November 28, 2011.